odennav/vmware-vsphere-sddc-private-cloud/README.md

 4. Name the virtual machine as `ESXi-1` and select `Location` you want the ESXi installed.
 Click `Next`.

-5. Select `store virtual disk as a single file` and specify disk capacity of 200GB.
+5. Select `store virtual disk as a single file` and specify disk capacity of 180GB.
 Click `Next`.

-6. Click on `Customize Hardware` and select `Memory` size of 8GB, 4 Processor cores as minimum.
+6. Click on `Customize Hardware`, select `Memory` size of 8GB and 4 Processor cores as minimum.

    Select `Virtualize Intel VT-x/EPT or AMD-V/RVI`